Davi Napoleon: Playwriting

 Napoleon has written several plays, including Four's Company, produced at the Greenwich Mews Theatre in New York City in 1974.
 She was awarded two University of Michigan Hopwood Awards in 1965 and 1966 for plays she wrote as an undergraduate.
 She later served as a judge for this creative writing contest.
 She has participated in and led panels on playwriting.

 Personal life

 She was born in New York City to Jack Skurnick, a musicologist, and Fay Kleinman, a painter.
-She married software engineer Gregory Napoleon.
-They have two sons, Brian Napoleon and the noted jazz guitarist, Randy Napoleon and two grandchildren, Jack Napoleon and Juliet Napoleon.
-She has been living in Michigan for over 40 years.
+She is married to software engineer Gregory Napoleon.
+They have two sons, one of whom is the noted jazz guitarist Randy Napoleon, and two grandchildren.